Interdisciplinary Science with Foundation Year BSc

 Compulsory modules

 Nature of Science and Scientific Thinking (20 credits) - The aim of this module is to enable you to develop a theoretical and practical understanding of the nature of science.
-Using contemporary science topics, you will recognise your own experience of learning and participate in reflective practices to inform future learning, further develop academic study and research skills.
+Using contemporary science topics, you’ll recognise your own experience of learning and participate in reflective practices to inform future learning, and to further develop academic study and research skills.

 Introduction to Chemistry (10 credits) - This module requires no prior knowledge of chemistry.
-It intends to teach the introductory principles of bonding, electronic structure and gives examples of basic reactions as well as unusual chemical properties.
+It intends to teach the introductory principles of bonding, electronic structure, basic reactions as well as unusual chemical properties.
 During this module you’ll be expected to apply knowledge gained from sessions to build a reasonable mental model of the atomic world based on direct observation and abstract concepts.

 Other modules (dependant on your degree progression pathway)